The bees are coming!

 ||A suite of tests for the project.|

 ||General functions for displaying simple two-dimensional animations.|

-The only two files that you are required to submit are
+The only file that you are required to submit is

 A game of Ants Vs. SomeBees consists of a series of turns.
 In each turn, new bees may enter the ant colony.
 Then, new ants are placed.
 Finally, all insects (ants, then bees) take individual actions: bees sting ants, and ants throw leaves at bees.
 The game ends either when a bee reaches the ant queen (you lose), or the entire bee flotilla has been vanquished (you win).